St. Paul Street West (Regional Road 81) - CN Rail Bridge Replacement

 Bridge replacement

 The road closure for vehicles will start on Nov.
 20, 2023.
-Pedestrians and cyclists can cross the bridge until the removal process starts in March 2024.
+Pedestrians and cyclists can cross the bridge until the removal process starts.
 The bridge is expected to be closed until the end of 2026.

 GO station precinct and Ridley area projects